Ph.D. 1985. Purdue University (Political Science/Public Administration)

 An exit requirement for honors students at the University of South Florida.
 Directed and served on many of these committees.

-BooksVajpeyi, Dhirendra and Renu Khator. eds. (in press, due November 2007).
+BooksVajpeyi, Dhirendra and Renu Khator. eds.
+(2007).
 Globalization, Governance, and Technology: Challenges and Alternatives.
 New Delhi: Deep & Deep Publications.

 Dwivedi, O.P., Renu Khator and Jorge Nef (2007).
 Managing Development in a Global Context.
 Palgrave McMillan.